fbalouch/trinity/README.md

 ## Terraform
 Terraform uses a declarative approach to describe infrastructure using high-level configuration syntax in 'configuration files'.
 Different entities such as operating systems, applications, and cloud infrastructures have provider-specific resources that dictate how infrastructure is provisioned.
 For AWS EC2, Terraform requires an existing SSH key pair because the aws_key_pair resource does not support creating new ones.
 This require manual step to create key pair first.
 The 'Tulladew-infra' role uses the AWS provider to upload the key, create a security group that permits SSH and HTTP traffic, and then launches a t2.micro instance.

-Terraform has a 'remote-exec' provisioner, similar to Ansible, uses SSH to connect to a remote host and execute shell commands.
+Terraform has a 'remote-exec' provisioner, similar to Ansible, which uses SSH to connect to remote hosts and execute shell commands.
 However, it's not recommended for application configuration management, as it's primarily designed for executing simple, one-line commands to bootstrap clusters or other orchestrators.
 An alternative is to use cloud-init, which is what the 'Tulladew-infra' role uses.
 It passes the 'user-data.sh' script to the instance using EC2 user_data, a workaround that doesn't scale well with complex apps but works for this simple app and dev environment.
 The script manages the installation of Docker, building of the 'Tulladew' image, and its deployment.
 However, this method requires a significant effort and isn't the best approach as it requires embedding app artifacts in the shell script.
 Additionally, the user_data has a size limitation of 16KB.
-Any script exceeding this limit would require an external storage solution, like S3, adding more complexity.
+Any script exceeding this limit would require an external storage solution, like S3, increasing complexity.

 | Pros | Cons |
 | --- | --- |